MayOneUS/pledgeservice/README.md

 before prod.
 App Engine even allows you do to traffic splitting, so we could theoretically send N% of queries to staging if we're really paranoid about something.
 Use good judgement and run it by team memebers if you're unsure.

+If you're pushing to prod, please tag the commit you're pushing with the next available "v1,v2,v3,..." tag, and remember to git push --tags.
+That way if we need to roll back we have a sense of what used to be in production.